 Our 2019 Long-Term Incentive Plan provides a means through which we may attract and retain qualified employees to enter into and remain in service to the Company.
 Each grant of restricted stock allows for a fixed number of shares as set forth in an award agreement between the grantee and us.
 Award agreements set forth time and/or performance vesting schedules and other appropriate terms and/or restrictions with respect to awards, including rights to distributions and voting rights.
-While the 2019 Long-Term Incentive Plan contemplates grants of restricted stock, restricted stock units, Options, dividend equivalent rights, performance awards and other stock-based awards to the Employee Participants, the Company only sought and received exemptive relief from the SEC pursuant to the SEC Exemptive Order to grant awards of restricted stock and Options.
-As a result, the Company will only grant awards of such securities under the 2019 Long-Term Incentive Plan.
+While the 2019 Long Term Incentive Plan contemplates grants of restricted stock, restricted stock units, Options, dividend equivalent rights, performance awards and other stock-based awards to the Employee Participants, the Company only sought and received exemptive relief from the SEC pursuant to the SEC Exemptive Order to grant awards of restricted stock and Options.
+As a result, the Company will only grant awards of such securities under the 2019 Long Term Incentive Plan.
 The Employee Participants will have the right to receive dividends on such awarded restricted stock, unless and until the restricted stock is forfeited.

-During the year ended December 31, 2021, the Company granted 572,981 shares, net of 8,319 retired shares, of restricted stock of the 3.6 million authorized under the 2019 Long-Term Incentive Plan.
-The Company determined that the fair value of such restricted stock granted during the year ended December 31, 2021 was approximately \$9.6 million and recognized total share-based compensation expense of \$0.9 million for the year.
-As of December 31, 2020, no restricted stock had been issued under the 2019 Long-Term Incentive Plan.
-As of December 31, 2021, there was approximately \$8.7 million of total unrecognized compensation costs related to non-vested restricted stock awards.
-These costs are expected to be recognized over a weighted average period of 2.8 years.
-As of December 31, 2020, there were no unrecognized compensation costs.
+During the year ended December 31, 2022, the Company granted 645,492 shares, net of 76,844 retired shares, of restricted stock of the 3.6 million authorized under the 2019 Long Term Incentive Plan.
+The Company determined that the fair value of such restricted stock granted during the year ended December 31, 2022 was approximately \$12.4 million and recognized total share-based compensation expense of \$5.7 million for the year.
+As of December 31, 2022, there was approximately \$15.3 million of total unrecognized compensation costs related to non-vested restricted stock awards.
+These costs are expected to be recognized over a weighted average period of 2.7 years.